semrush/intergalactic/website/docs/components/date-picker/date-picker.md

 @## Date range picker

 By default date range picker has two month blocks in calendar.
-The dropdown closes and the value in the trigger updates only after clicking on the "Apply" button.
+The dropdown closes and the value in the trigger updates only after clicking the "Apply" button.

 ![daterangepicker opened](static/daterangepicker-normal.png)